 Who or what, could produce a variation, even slight, in the continuous gray plane of boredom?

 Change is the key word

-To undertake a sporting activity, to deliberately change the path that leads us to work, to vary the diet, to change, starting from the simplest habits, the bored cycle of the typical day.
-But, above all, it can be helpful to experience a more authentic and more empathetic listening of oneself and rediscover, by corroborating it, the need for freedom that, through various vicissitudes, we have suppressed in the folds of the family routine of friends or couple, thus deluding ourselves of feel less alone.
+To undertake a sporting activity, to deliberately change the path that leads us to work, to vary the diet, to change, starting from the simplest habits, the boring cycle of the typical day.
+But, above all, it can be helpful to experience a more authentic and more empathetic listening of oneself and rediscover, by corroborating it, the need for freedom that, through various vicissitudes, we have suppressed in the folds of the family routine of friends or couple, thus deluding ourselves of feeling less alone.